Focus Better and Get More Done

 To run FocalFilter, your PC must have Microsoft's .NET Framework version 4.
 If you don't already have it on your PC, our installer will let you know.
 You can install .NET here.

-Windows 8 users: Like users of other Windows versions, you may have to completely exit and restart your browser for the blocks to start working.
-On Windows 8, exiting the browser can be confusing, so read this.
-FocalFilter will remove active blocks if you restart Windows (i.e, reboot your computer), but for that to work on Windows 8, after you restart you need to switch to Desktop mode and wait for the FocalFilter window which will appear if you have active blocks.
+Windows 8 users: Like users of other Windows versions, you may have to completely exit and restart your browser for the blocks to start working (or for the blocks to go away once the blocking time is up).
+On Windows 8, exiting the browser can be confusing, and so can restarting Windows while FocalFilter is blocking sites, so please read this.

 Windows XP users must either be an administrator, or run FocalFilter as an administrator.